-Top-down jumper construction has become very popular in recent years, and we’ve embraced it for its ease and sense of satisfaction!
+Top-down and in the round jumper construction has become very popular in recent years, and we’ve embraced it for its ease and sense of satisfaction!
 Some of our most popular patterns, like the Isabella Jumper, and the Demi Diamond Top, are knit from the top down.

 Why make a top-down & in the round pattern?